Teenlife

 5 Simple Ways to Jumpstart Your College Application This Summer

-Whether your summer plans involve flipping burgers or lounging at the shore, we recommend five simple steps that won’t overly-detract from your summer but will give you a leg up in the college admissions process come the frenetically-paced autumn months that loom ahead.
+Whether your summer plans involve flipping burgers or lounging at the shore, we recommend five simple steps that won’t take up your entire summer break but will give you a leg up in the college admissions process before the frenetically paced autumn months arrive.
+Starting your college application now saves you stress later!

 1. Demonstrate interest.